mayankk2308/mkdatadetector/README.md

 }
 ```

-For **calendar integration**, you can easily create and add events to the default calendar (platform-independent):
+For **calendar integration**, you can easily create and add events to the default calendar:
 ```swift
 dataDetectorService.addEventToDefaultCalendar(withEventName: sampleText, withStartDate: sampleStartDate, withEndDate: sampleEndDate) { success in
     if success {